Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Code Refactoring and Related Changes

 Another refactoring effort concerns the content of error messages that LAMMPS would issue.
-Historically, many error messages were of the kind "there was an error" with no details about the cause and how to remedy it.
+Historically, many error messages were of the kind ``there was an error'' with no details about the cause and how to remedy it.
 Removing the error would require a careful study of the manual and often also the source code to determine the exact cause.
 The latter part was made easier by adding a pre-processor macro so that the error message would contain the name of the source file and the line number where the error message was dispatched.
 However, this became a growing problem as the audience of LAMMPS shifted from scientists familiar with programming and able to read source code to ones that use pre-compiled executables and have little programming knowledge, and in some cases no direct access to the specific source code that was used to compile the LAMMPS executable they are using.

-We use the following three steps to improve the error message: a) we expand error messages to state which keyword was failing, and thanks to including the \{fmt\} library (Sect.~\ref{sec:refactor:fmt}) error messages can include more details about the faulty data; b) for errors requiring a more detailed explanation, we add a mechanism to output a coded URL that refers to a specific section in the LAMMPS online manual with a discussion of that particular error; c) where possible, we use a mechanism that repeats the line of input where the error happened (if needed, before and after variable substitution) as part of the error message and use ASCII graphics to highlight the specific word in the last line of input that was causing the error.
+We use the following three steps to improve the error message: a) we expand error messages to state which keyword was failing, and thanks to including the \{fmt\} library (Sect.~\ref{sec:refactor:fmt}) error messages can include more details about the faulty data; b) for errors requiring a more detailed explanation, we add a mechanism to output a coded URL that refers to a specific section in the LAMMPS online manual with a discussion of that particular error; c) where possible, we repeat the offending line of input as part of the error message and use ASCII graphics to mark the specific word that caused the error.